fernandwill/mytorrent/README.md

 ## License

-MIT License – see `LICENSE` for details.
+MIT License â€“ see `LICENSE` for details.